All Episodes

 Now we go to the Washington Post.

-Despite Dubai company's withdrawal, others are likely to stay put.
+Despite Dubai Company's withdrawal, others are likely to stay put.

-There is an important reason why terminals are usually managed by foreigners.
+What's interesting in this story, there is an important reason why terminals are usually managed by foreigners.

-And they have generally sought to control terminals so they can be certain of having the most reliable, efficient facilities possible for loading and unloading their vessels quickly to reduce costly time in port.
+The shipping companies themselves are largely foreign, and they have generally sought to control terminals so they can be certain of having the most reliable, efficient facilities possible for loading and unloading their vessels quickly to reduce costly time in port.

 That arrangement has suited local port authorities.